kubernetes/community/sig-usability/charter.md

 - documenting common end user interactions with Kubernetes (aka user journeys)
 - design elements and language guidelines for Kubernetes concepts (e.g. 'reconciliation' or 'service')
 - identifying opportunities for user research and best methods to achieve (qualitative and quantitative).
-- tracking adherence to required guidelines such as (WCAG which is required to sell products in Europe.)[https://www.w3.org/WAI/news/2018-09-13/WCAG-21-EN301549/]
+- tracking adherence to required guidelines such as [WCAG which is required to sell products in Europe].
 - documentation in the vein of https://www.microsoft.com/en-us/accessibility/

 ### Out of scope